jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 > Congratulations!
 We just solved a problem using deep learning!

-The code looks simple and easy.
-When we solve couple visual recognition problems later, you will realize that the codes are almost the same.
-For real problems, we will have more input features with a few more fully-connected layers (FC).
-We prefer to keep things simple now so we can play with the model.

 Now, we increase the number of hidden layers from 2 to 4.
 Do we improve the accuracy?
 In fact, our prediction's accuracy drops.
-The training requires more iterations and tuning.
-When we plot it in 3D with variable income and education, some part of the 2D plain is bent instead of flat.
+And the training requires more iterations and tuning.

 <div class="imgcap">
 <img src="/assets/dl/fc_4l.png" style="border:none;width:60%">
 </div>

+When we plot it in 3D with variable income and education, some part of the 2D plain is bent instead of flat.

 <div class="imgcap">
 <img src="/assets/dl/fc_4l2.png" style="border:none;width:60%">
 </div>

 When we create the training dataset, we add some noise to our true value (# of dates).
 With a complex model, it increases its capability to model the noise also.
 If we have a large dataset, the effect of noise should cancel out.
 However, if the training dataset is not big enough, the accuracy suffers in comparison to the simpler model.
-As a general practice, we start with a simple model and gradually increase its complexity.
+As a general practice, we should start with a simple model and gradually increase its complexity.
 It is hard to start with a complex model when you have to deal with debugging and tuning at the same time.

 ```python
 def sample(education, income, verbose=True):